pipe-cd/pipecd/docs/content/en/docs/faq/_index.md

 ### 4. What are the differences between PipeCD and FluxCD?

 - Not just Kubernetes applications, PipeCD also provides a unified interface for other cloud services (CloudRun, AWS Lamda...) and Terraform
+- One tool for both GitOps sync and progressive deployment
 - Supports multiple Git repositories
 - Has web UI for better visibility
     - Log viewer for each deployment